mindsmiths/docs/docs/Basic Agents: Tutorials/BMI Check Tutorial/Part 1: Digitizing the communication/Onboarding/intro-local-view.md

 - proactive care
 - expert knowledge

-We'll demonstrate these characteristics in the implementation of the agent communicating to the patients.
+We'll demonstrate these characteristics in the way we implement the agent's communication to the patients.